microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/accessreviewinstancedecisionitem-filterbycurrentuser.md

 # accessReviewInstanceDecisionItem: filterByCurrentUser
 Namespace: microsoft.graph

-Retrieve all decision items on an instance of an access review or a stage of an instance of a multi-stage access review, for which the calling user is the reviewer.
-The decision items are presented by a [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) objects on a given [accessReviewInstance](../resources/accessreviewinstance.md) or [accessReviewStage](../resources/accessReviewStage.md) for which the calling user is the reviewer.
+Retrieve all decision items for an instance of an access review or a stage of an instance of a multi-stage access review, for which the calling user is the reviewer.
+The decision items are represented by [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) objects on a given [accessReviewInstance](../resources/accessreviewinstance.md) or [accessReviewStage](../resources/accessReviewStage.md) for which the calling user is the reviewer.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).